Skip to main contentSkip to footer

 If I am unsuccessful in my application, can I reapply?

 Yes, we actively welcome reapplicants and feel that it can demonstrate an applicant’s resilience to pursue a place at medical school.
 We would recommend taking some time to reflect on your previous application and identify any areas you may be able to improve on.
-This may include ensuring you meet our academic requirements, improving your BMAT performance or further developing your insights into medicine.
+This may include ensuring you meet our academic requirements, improving your UCAT performance or further developing your insights into medicine.

 Can I apply to BSMS if I have failed to complete a medicine degree elsewhere?